 Sarepta Studio is a game development company that is part of the Norwegian game developers hub Hamar Game Collective.
 They have previously developed the game “Shadow Puppeteer”, currently available on Nintendo Wii and PC.
 More information about Sarepta Studio

 Company bio: Teknopilot AS

 Teknopilot is a production company working with media productions ranging from film to game and interactive projects.
-The company does production and co-production and delivers sound design and marketing services.
 More information about Teknopilot